pa-ulander/color-buddy/README.md

 2. Look for the inline color indicator next to recognized color codes
 3. Hover over the color swatch or code to open vscode's tooltip and display color details
 4. When hovering a color definition, the tooltip will contain VS Codes colorpicker enchanced with color information.

+### Accessibility Report Panel

+Run `ColorBuddy: Test Color Accessibility` (or fire the quick action from any color hover) to open the ColorBuddy Activity Bar view.
+The new panel surfaces:

+* Detailed WCAG contrast checks against light and dark backgrounds
+* Color name, hex, and brightness metadata sourced from the hover insights
+* Alternate format conversions you can copy directly

+Click the ColorBuddy icon in the Activity Bar at any time to revisit the latest report.

 ## Supported Color Formats